 Will my participation in the study be kept confidential?

 Yes.
 NHS Greater Glasgow & Clyde is the sponsor for this study based in the United Kingdom.
 We will be using information about you and your medical records in order to undertake this study and will act as the Data Controller for this study.
 This means that we are responsible for looking after your information and using it properly.
-NHS Greater Glasgow & Clyde will keep non-identifiable information about you for 25 years after the study has ended.
+NHS Greater Glasgow & Clyde will keep information including participant names, sex at birth, CHI/NHS number, and date of birth about you for 10 years after the study has ended.
 The University of Edinburgh will act as sole data controller for the purposes of data linkage only.

 Your rights to access, change or move your information are limited, as we need to manage your information in specific ways in order for the research to be reliable and accurate.
 If you withdraw from the study, we will keep the information about you that we have already obtained.
-To safeguard your rights, we will use minimally personally identifiable information possible.
+To safeguard your rights, we will use as minimal personally identifiable information as possible.

 You can find out more about how we use your information by contacting the Data Protection Team – 0141 355 2059 or email data.protection@ggc.scot.nhs.uk

-[NHS/other site] will keep your name, [NHS number] and contact details [add other identifiers] confidential and will not pass any of this information other than a copy of your consent form, which confirms that you agreed to take part in the study.
+[LOCALISE SITE NAME] will keep your name, NHS/CHI number [delete as appropriate ]and contact details confidential and will not pass any of this information other than a copy of your consent form, which confirms that you agreed to take part in the study.
 This will only be looked at by an authorised member of the Study Monitoring team.
+A member of the Study Monitoring team will look at your uploaded consent on the trial database to ensure the form has been completed appropriately.
+Data Managers and staff at the University of Edinburgh will have access to the uploaded consent forms in order to perform their administration role and control of the database, however staff viewing your consent will only do so where it is appropriate to their role and they will be fully trained in GDPR and legislation.

-[NHS/other site] will use this information as needed, to contact you about the research study, and make sure relevant information about the study is recorded for your care, and to oversee the quality of the study.
+[LOCALISE SITE NAME] will use this information as needed, to contact you about the research study, and make sure relevant information about the study is recorded for your care, and to oversee the quality of the study.
 Certain individuals from NHS Greater Glasgow & Clyde and/or regulatory authorities may look at your medical and research records to check the accuracy of the research study.

-NHS Greater Glasgow & Clyde will only receive information without any identifying information.
-The people who will analyse the data gathered from this study will not be able to identify you and will not be able to find out your name, [NHS number] or contact details.
+In addition, a signed copy of your consent form, which identifies you by name will be uploaded to a secure University of Edinburgh server.
+Where identifiable data is collected or accessed this will be limited to the study monitors wherever possible, but it may become necessary for other members of the trial team from NHS GGC and the University of Edinburgh to access this data under certain exceptional circumstances.
+All members of the trial team are appropriately trained in the use of data collected from participants and will not access this data without reason.

-[NHS/other site] will keep identifiable information about you from this study for 10 years after the study has finished.
+[LOCALISE SITE NAME] will keep identifiable information about you from this study for 10 years after the study has finished.

-All data gathered during the study will be coded by a unique identified meaning that all of your personal details will be removed.
+All data gathered during the study will be coded by a unique identifier meaning that all of your personal details will be removed.
 We will record your participation in your medical record so that other doctors involved in your care will be aware.
 All information obtained for the study will also be entered into a secure computer server which is located at our expert data centre.